waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  osm3s_query < test-area.op | sort -ub
 ```
 this should result in a sorted list of names for cities and towns in your database.
+Note: if you miss "Denver, Colorado!", it has a COUNTY clasification [admin_level=6] not 8.

 With initialed database, areas made and dispatcher daemon running on startup you now have your own running "overpass" server, congratulations.